arjun-menon/Old-Projects/ReadMe.md

 * **C/C++**:
-	* [Axiom](https://github.com/arjungmenon/Old-Projects/tree/master/Small-C%2B%2B-Projects/Axiom) (2008), an experimental interpreter to test out some new language design ideas.
+	* [Axiom](https://github.com/arjungmenon/Old-Projects/tree/master/Small-C%2B%2B-Projects/Axiom) (2008), an partially-made experimental interpreter to test out some new language design ideas.
-	* [Axis](https://github.com/arjungmenon/Old-Projects/tree/master/Really-Old-C-Projects/Axis) (2005-2007), a terrible interpreter with a hand-written lexer/parser combination that I developed in high school.
+	* [Axis](https://github.com/arjungmenon/Old-Projects/tree/master/Really-Old-C-Projects/Axis) (2005-2007), an interpreter I wrote in high school that contains a hand-written ad hoc lexer and parser.
+I badly wanted to create a language, and this was the result.
+(Not knowing that tools like [lex](http://dinosaur.compilertools.net/lex/)/[yacc](http://dinosaur.compilertools.net/yacc/index.html) existed that would have greatly eased my job.)
-	* [Sherlock Holmes](https://github.com/arjungmenon/Old-Projects/tree/master/Really-Old-C-Projects/SherlockHolmes) (2006-2007), tools for remotely monitoring and controlling Windows-based computers.
+	* [Sherlock Holmes](https://github.com/arjungmenon/Old-Projects/tree/master/Really-Old-C-Projects/SherlockHolmes) (2006-2007), toolkit for remotely monitoring and executing commands on Windows-based computers.
+It was never used, besides on my own computer (for testing purposes.)

 ----